faridbliss/Data-Mining-PVA/README.md

 ** CONTROLN:
-  Control number tied to the donors (unique record identifier) ** INCOME:
+  Control number tied to the donors (unique record identifier)

+** INCOME:
   Gives us an idea on how many people are earning and do they earn enough to be able to contribute as donation.

 ** AGE:
   Younger or older people are more likely to donate.
 Age distribution is a must.

 ** MAJOR:
   Shows us whether they have been major donors in the past.

 ** TIMELAG:
   Estimates the gap between two donations of a user.
 Helps us understand how often and after how long they can donate.

 ** HOMEOWNR:
   Do they own their own house or not?
 This shows us their assets to rely on.

-MDMAUD​: This will highlight a potential donor from the rest with the bits of    information that it provides.
+** MDMAUD: This will highlight a potential donor from the rest with the bits of    information that it provides.

-## AVGGIFT:
+* AVGGIFT:
   How much have they donated until now in the form of gifts.
 Historical information helps us predict the future amount too that they will likely donate

 # Modelling